Art at Founding Farmers

 RichshaadRyan, a self-taught DC-based artist, says he is “spreading positivity with bright colors as my voice” while making “ordinary art for extraordinary people.”

-Darla Jackson reminds us of life on the farm with her playful Goat Ladder.
-She says she always begins with an emotion, something relatable to anyone, and often uses the familiarity of animal forms to bring it to life.
+Sculptor Darla Jackson says she “always begins with an emotion, something relatable to anyone, and often uses the familiarity of animal forms to bring it to life.”
+Guests love her playful pink goats on a ladder at Founding Farmers King of Prussia and her flying horse at Founding Farmers DC.